Publications and Web Sites

 ●Founders Online, which includes documents from the papers of Secretaries of State Thomas Jefferson, James Madison, and James Monroe, among others.

 Among the more comprehensive publications are those relating to commercial relations during the second half of the nineteenth century.
 The reports originated with a Congressional requirement for information.
 To prepare the report called for by a December 1853 resolution, the Department created a “Statistical Office” in 1854, which was given permanent status by an 1856 law.
 That law provided for the appointment of a “Superintendant of Statistics,” an office abolished by law in 1868.
-Despite the abolishment of the position, the work continued and in 1874, Congress authorized the establishment of the Bureau of Statistics.
+Despite the termination of the position, the work continued and in 1874, Congress authorized the establishment of the Bureau of Statistics.
 In 1897, the name was changed to the Bureau of Foreign Commerce.
 In 1903, that bureau and the Bureau of Statistics in the Department of the Treasury were consolidated and transferred to the Department of Commerce as the Bureau of Statistics.

 The following are the main publications of the Bureau of Foreign Commerce and its predecessors.
 The titles of some of these publications varied over time.
 These reports might include copies of the enclosures to or statistical information submitted with consular despatches that are not found with the file copies of those despatches filed in the Department and available on National Archives microfilm publications.